National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/onboarding.md

 Most institutions offer Google-enabled accounts.
-Some institutions that don’t offer that, do allow individuals to set up free self-managed Google accounts using their existing work address.
+Some institutions that don't offer that, do allow individuals to set up free self-managed Google accounts using their existing work address.
 For instructions on how to do this, see [tislab.org/google-intro](http://tislab.org/google-intro)

 If you have any issues, please log a ticket at [covid.cd2h.org/support](http://covid.cd2h.org/support)